 - Sit Back and Relax – When you arrive, payment is easy.
 Depending on your region, you have options.
 Use cash or a payment method like a credit card or Uber Cash balance.

 - Rate your trip – Let User know how your trip went.
-You can also give your driver a compliment or add a tip in the app.
+You can also give your driver a compliment or add a tip to the app.

 Uber offers a range of service tiers, spanning from single riders and groups up to executive limo services: